The Future of Bilingual Education Is CLIL.

 Broadly speaking, CLIL programs aim to increase students’ subject-area knowledge while at the same time improving their knowledge of and skills in the target language.
 In addition, students should improve their own ability to learn and to appreciate a new culture.

-Is CLIL right for my school or institution?
+Is content and language integrated learning teacher training (CLIL) right for my school or institution?

 CLIL methodology is applicable in all types of organizations, including primary and secondary schools, vocational schools, colleges, and universities.
 If any of the following describe you or your organization, contact us to learn more about CLIL certification.